rohitralhan/InstallRHOAI/README.md

 Once the NVIDIA GPU Operator is installed we will create an instance of the ClusterPolicy, follow the steps below to configure the Nvidia GPU Operator

  1. Once the operator installation is complete click on **View Operator** or Navigate to **Operators --> Installed Operators --> NVIDIA GPU Operator**
- 2. Under the **Cluster Policy** card click **Create Instance**
+ 2. Under the **ClusterPolicy** card click **Create Instance**
  3. In the **Create Instance** screen accept the defaults and click **Create**
- 4. Next check the NVIDIA GPU operator installation progress by looking at the  pods running as shown in the screenshot
+ 4. Next check the NVIDIA GPU operator installation progress by looking at the pods running as shown in the screenshot.
+Number of pods may vary based on the nodes in the cluster.
  5. It should take about 15-20 minutes, depending on the number of worker nodes

 ![Create GPU Cluster Policy](https://raw.githubusercontent.com/rohitralhan/InstallRHOAI/refs/heads/main/images/NvidiaOperatorConfigOut01.gif)